USI-INF-Software/OAS-2-Tree/README.md

 OAS-2-Tree transforms the API description into a visual tree representation, to give a rapid overview of the API's structure.

-* Preview OpenApi specs as trees in a side webview panel.
+* Preview OpenAPI specs as trees in a side webview panel.
 * Full support of OpenAPI v3.0 and Swagger v2.0.

 <p align="center">